clintoncwolfe/vagrant-rspec-ci/README.md

-# vagrant-test
+# vagrant-rspec-ci

-**vagrant-test** is a simple Vagrant plugin for running integration tests on your VMs.
-There are several similar projects related to testing Chef/Puppet configurations, but to my knowledge, none of them provide a simple way to run the typical "internal" tests as well as "external" tests (i.e. run from outside the VM) in order to verify remote connectivity.
+**vagrant-rspec-ci** is a Vagrant plugin for running integration tests on your VMs, and produces jUnit formatted reports for consumption by your CI server (travis and Jenkins and both consume this).

-This project served as a way for me to learn how to write a Vagrant plugin, and due to its extreme simplicity, it is also CM/test framework agnostic (a useful feature, in my opinion).
+It is based on a fork of Michael Paul Thomas Conigliaro's vagrant-test plugin, with some breaking changes to make it rpsec-specific and integrate better with ci_reporter (the jUnit report formatter)

-## Installation
+## Installation (Vagrant v1.0.x)

-    gem install vagrant-test
+    vagrant gem install vagrant-rspec-ci

 ## Configuration